 Retrospective

-A ritual held at the end of a project (or end of Iteration) to learn from the experience and to plan changes for the next effort.
+A ritual held at the end of a project or Iteration to learn from the experience and to plan changes for the next effort.
 The premise for Retrospectives is that everyone has done the best they could to move the project forward.

 Run Rate